Tips for a Successful Open House

 A good open house is not just about ambiance.
 It gets down to business as well.

-- Display four-color flyers filled with quality photos and the key points and unique features of your home—a cheat sheet that people can take home with them.
+- Display four-color flyers filled with quality photos and the key points and unique features of your home—a cheat sheet people can take home.

 - Have brochures and pamphlets available that contain financing options so that buyers can readily determine their monthly mortgage payment.
 Banks and lenders will often supply you with these.